-If you find that the People have proven beyond a reasonable doubt each of those elements, you must find the defendant guilty of this crime.
+If you find that the People have proven beyond a reasonable doubt both of those elements, you must find the defendant guilty of this crime.

-If you find that the People have not proven beyond a reasonable doubt any one or more of those elements, you must find the defendant not guilty of this crime.
+If you find that the People have not proven beyond a reasonable doubt either one or both of those elements, you must find the defendant not guilty of this crime.